 Identify key risk areas within SCS’ supply chains where non-compliance is more likely and take measures to ensure compliance.

-Monitor supplier compliance with the Archdiocese of Sydney’s Guide to Business Practice, SCS’ Supplier’s Code of Practice or the NSW Modern Slavery Bill 2018.
+Monitor supplier compliance with the Archdiocese of Sydney’s Guide to Business Practice, SCS’ Supplier’s Code of Practice or the NSW Modern Slavery Act 2018.

 Educate Suppliers, staff and students as to the policy, its breadth and methods for implementation.